How to Calm an Anxious Dog (Without Medication)

 Every dog has its (not so great) days

-Sometimes, all it takes is one bad experience, like your dog getting freaked out during fireworks.
+Sometimes, all it takes is one bad experience, like your dog getting scared during fireworks.
 That frightening memory is etched in his psyche and you’re left wondering how to calm an anxious dog.
 Other things like fear of other dogs, people, or unfamiliar environments may be from lack of socialization in their puppy days.
 “Generalized anxiety, where a dog shows near constant signs of anxiety, may be related to things like changes to their normal lifestyle, inconsistency in their daily routines, lack of sufficient physical, and/or mental exercise, medical conditions or aging,” says Stephen DeBono, pet behavior manager at Bideawee.
 Past abuse and neglect and genetics may also be a contributing factor—and these signs of depression could be another clue.